 We will charge a short-term trading fee on any switch when the units to be redeemed have not been held in the segregated fund for the applicable period of time.
 For more information, see Short-term trading fee.

-In a non-registered policy, the above switches will result in a capital gain or capital loss since the switch creates a taxable disposition.
+In a non-registered policy, a switch between different segregated funds is a taxable disposition and may result in a capital gain or capital loss.
 For more information, see Income tax considerations.

 Automatic switch program